merative/acd-containers/src/pages/usage/getting-started.md

 toc: true
 ---

 The ACD service provides a robust set of REST APIs to generate clinical annotations over text and interact with persisted analytic artifacts.
-To get started using the ACD service, see the Cloud API docs and examples for [Curl](https://ibm.box.com/shared/static/jnxqr0l48viqgwvkzw2v46eu4191wgvx.pdf), [Python](https://ibm.box.com/shared/static/40tvtuhcn0hmui99fb3jc2vh0pr1t7e2.pdf) and [Java](https://ibm.box.com/shared/static/mwna0rfmld0ybess2z4qj29azf9ys9ym.pdf).
+To get started using the ACD service, see the Cloud API docs and examples for [Curl](/apidocs/index.html?shell#annotator-for-clinical-data-acd).
 The ACD Service REST APIs can be called directly or with the [IBM Watson Annotator for Clinical Data Software Development Kits (SDKs)](https://ibm.github.io/acd-containers/usage/sdks).

 ### Deploying and updating the ACD-provided cartridges